Complete Guide

 Last updated: April 2026 · By Delaware Tint Exemption Editorial Team

-A window tint medical exemption in Delaware is an official document that permits you to apply darker window tint to your vehicle than what state law normally allows.
-Under Delaware Code Title 21, §4313, individuals with qualifying medical conditions can receive this exemption when a licensed physician certifies that darker tint is medically necessary.
+A window tint medical exemption in Delaware is a physician-certified document that legally authorizes you to have darker window tint than the standard 70% VLT limit.
+Under Delaware Code Title 21, §4313, individuals with qualifying medical conditions can obtain this exemption.

 Who Qualifies for a Tint Exemption in Delaware?